-Routine softcopy aerotriangulation methods were applied to establish a network of precise camera positions and other control for mapping, and to provide model parameters and orientation elements required for digital compilation.
-Aerotriangulation was completed February 2018 utilizing SOCET SET (ver.
-5.6) software on a Digital Photogrammetric Workstation (DPW).
+Routine softcopy AT methods were applied to establish a network of precise camera positions and other control for mapping, and to provide model parameters and orientation elements required for digital compilation.
+This work was performed by AB personnel in November 2019 utilizing BAE's SOCET SET (ver.
+5.6) software on a Windows-based photogrammetric workstation.
 The RGB images were measured and adjusted as a single block using the Multi-Sensor Triangulation (MST) module of SOCET SET.
-Upon successful completion of this process, MST provided the standard deviations for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.55 meters based on a 95% confidence level.
-An Aerotriangulation Report was written and is on file with other project data within the RSD Electronic Data Library.
+Upon successful completion MST provided the standard deviations for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.52 meters based on a 95% confidence level.
+An AT Report was written and is on file with other project data within the RSD Electronic Data Library.
 Positional data is referenced to the North American Datum of 1983 (NAD83).